pjborowiecki/SAASY-LAND-Next-14-Starters-With-Authentication-And-Database-Implemented/README.md

 ## Postgresql at [Neon](https://neon.tech) with [Prisma](https://prisma.io) v.5 (serverless-compatible)

-This branch contains a Next.js 13 starter with Next-Auth authentication using JSON Web Tokens (JWT), and a MySQL database set up at [PlanetScale](https://planetscale.com).
-The database is connected via [Prisma v.5](https://prisma.io), which is now serverless-compatible.
+This branch contains a Next.js 13 starter with Next-Auth authentication using JSON Web Tokens (JWT), and a PostgreSQL database set up at [Neon](https://neon.tech).
+The database is connected with [Drizzle ORM](https://orm.drizzle.team/), which is serverless-compatible.
 OAuth authentication is also set up for GitHub and Google providers.
 The set up contains email verification and password reset functionality, both set up with [Resend](https://resend.com) and [React Email](https://react.email/).

 #### TODO:

-- [ ] Set up database connection
+- [x] Set up database connection
-- [ ] Define database schema
+- [x] Define database schema
-- [ ] Set up authentication with Next-Auth and connect to database
+- [x] Set up authentication with Next-Auth and connect to database
 - [x] Implement sign up with email and password
 - [x] Implement sign in with email and password
 - [x] Implement sign out functionality